retspen/webvirtmgr/README.md

 ### What are the differences with the original one?

-* The old connection list page (with table instead of boxes)
+* The old connections list page (with a table instead of boxes) has been backported
 * A very basic ACL support (users can access only a predefined set of VMs)
 * A basic LXC support through _libvirtd_ (coming soon)